-The only time that a rate is set in regard to RRRP is when the Board establishes the rate to be collected by the IESO for each kilowatt-hour of electricity drawn from the IESO-controlled grid.
-Currently, that rate is 0.13 cents per kilowatt-hour, as set by the Board in EB-2013-0396; a separate proceeding.
+The only time that a rate is set in regard to RRRP is when the Board establishes the rate to be collected by the IESO for each kilowatt-hour of electricity drawn from the

-Even if the Board believes that this proceeding is the appropriate forum for addressing retroactive ratemaking (despite the fact that no rate has been requested), API submits that its proposal would not violate the rule against retroactive ratemaking.
+IESO-controlled grid.
+Currently, that rate is 0.13 cents per kilowatt-hour, as set by the retroactive ratemaking (despite the fact that no rate has been requested), API submits that its proposal would not violate the rule against retroactive ratemaking.